 These chocolate madeleines are a delicious take on the traditional vanilla or lemon ones.
 They might not trigger an involuntary memory, but they’ll surely make you reach for seconds… or even thirds.

-Try them with this decadent chocolate-ginger martini with cayenne-spiked rim.
+Try the madeleines with this decadent chocolate-ginger martini with cayenne-spiked rim… or with a glass of Cognac or Armagnac!

 makes 1 dozen large madeleines